Distance sensing with Raspberry Pi and an HC-SR04 sensor

 Code discussion

 What we have here is an endless while-loop that is continuously printing the measured distance by the sensor.
 In order to start a measurement, we need to trigger the Trig pin using a pulse for 10us.
-The sensor will then send 8 sonic pulses which it uses to detect if they get reflected back.
+The sensor will then send 8 ultrasonic pulses which it uses to detect if they get reflected back.
 As soon as the reflection is detected, the sensor will pull the Echo pin high for a duration proportional to the time it took for the detection of the reflected pulses.

 The practical measurement range for the HC-SR04 is about 2 cm to 400 cm.
 Distances below 2 cm fall within the sensor’s “blind zone” due to transducer ringing, and readings above 4 m often become unreliable as the reflected signal weakens.